-Clinic III (CLE310): To prepare for their role as primary intern, third-year students transition to practicing in the clinic trough a mentoring relationship.
+Clinic III (CLE310): To prepare for their role as primary intern, third-year students transition to practicing in the clinic through a mentoring relationship.
 Together with fourth-year students, and supervised by a naturopathic doctor, these secondary interns co-manage patients at the RSNC where they are able to apply their skills in physical examination, medical history taking, case analysis and treatment planning and delivery.

 In the final year of the program, students serve as primary interns for patient care under the supervision of registered naturopathic doctors.
-Students must fulfill the requirements and expectations outlined in the Primary Intern Manual 2013-2014 to successfully complete the ND program.
+Students must fulfill the requirements and expectations outlined in the Primary Intern Manual 2014-2015 to successfully complete the ND program.

-Primary interns (those enrolled in CLE404, 412 and 450))) are scheduled for four shifts per week in the RSNC and/or any of its satellite teaching clinics.
-Interns may do no more than one six-hour shift per day and shift times may not overlap with other shifts or courses.
-The associate dean of clinical education reserves the right to make changes to the student shift schedule at any time.
+Primary interns (those enrolled in CLE404, 412 and 450) are scheduled for four shifts per week in the RSNC and/or any of its satellite teaching clinics.
+Shift times may not overlap with other shifts or courses.
+The Associate Dean of Clinical Education reserves the right to make changes to the student shift schedule at any time.